-Upgrade to at least 32 GB of RAM.
+Upgrade Adobe Lightroom to have at least 32 GB of RAM.
 More if your workflow requires you to have other apps like Photoshop open at the same time.
 If you’re on a Mac, you may want to ensure that you buy your computer with as much RAM as you can get.

 3. Faster Storage For Files:

 Getting image data to the CPU as soon as possible is very important.
 HDDs take too much time to deliver the required data.
 That’s why SSDs are preferred for most data-driven work these days.

 The processor and RAM access and share data with each other at blazing speeds … much faster than they can read data from your storage (HDD or SSD).
 So, the slower your storage medium is, the more of a bottleneck it becomes.

 Next, when there isn’t enough RAM available, the computer offloads some of the data onto the HDD or SDD, which is considerably slower.
 This is called a paging file or swap disk, and usually causes issues with IO throughput.
 We have a guide to setting up drives for the best performance.